Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool shows the current MCP platform and adapter versions.
-It uses a specific verb ('Show') and resource ('versions'), and the purpose is distinct from all sibling tools, which either authenticate, connect, or perform openfinance operations.
+The description clearly states the tool displays current MCP platform and adapter versions, using a specific verb ('Show') and resource ('current MCP platform and adapter versions').
+It is distinct from sibling tools, which focus on authentication, OpenFinance operations, or bug reporting.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.